roaden/PiaristCS/README.md

 Week 0:

 Make a github account.
 Make a scratch account.
+Make a slack account.
 Have some way to access bash, or be willing to teach yourself how to do everything I show you in your own way.
 (The linux subsystem for Windows works great for that, and that's what I use at home for my own projects.)

 Watch the video for week 0 in the Harvard CS-50 course.
 You can skip over the bit about introducing the teaching assistants for the course--we don't know them--but certainly watch the bit afterward about scratch.
 Because, your first assignment is: